 The Summary section displays a summary of the bucket’s configuration.

-Use this section to view and modify the bucket’s policy, encryption, quota, and tags.
+Use this section to view and modify the bucket’s access policy, encryption, quota, and tags.

 Configure alerts in the Events section to trigger notification events when a user uploads, accesses, or deletes matching objects.